Isaac Paredes Preview, Player Props: Rays vs. Mariners

-The Tampa Bay Rays, including Isaac Paredes (.283 on-base percentage in past 10 games, 69 points below season-long percentage), take on starter Luis Castillo and the Seattle Mariners at Tropicana Field, Thursday at 6:40 PM ET.
+Isaac Paredes, with a slugging percentage of .317 in his past 10 games -- including two home runs -- will be in action for the Tampa Bay Rays versus the Seattle Mariners, with George Kirby on the hill, September 8 at 6:40 PM ET.

-He hit a home run while going 1-for-2 in his most recent game against the Red Sox.
+He had a hitless showing in his previous game (0-for-4) against the Mariners.

 Isaac Paredes Game Info & Props vs. the Mariners